About Us

 Kia ora & welcome

-We’re a ministry that’s built for students and young adults.
+We’re a church community that’s built for students and young adults.
 For the past 21 years, we’ve been dedicated to growing authentic, faith-filled, transformed followers of Jesus.
-Our amazing community comes from all across Aotearoa and even the four corners of the world (so to speak), joining us for a few fast-paced, fantastic years of study in Dunedin before moving on to the next stage of their lives.
+Our amazing crew comes from all across Aotearoa and even the four corners of the earth (so to speak), joining us for a few fast-paced, fantastic years of study in Dunedin before moving on to the next stage of their lives.

 We’re super excited about what we do and can’t wait to meet you and your people!
 Our mission is to nurture faith, create connections across the PCANZ tribe and the wider church, and become a life-giving refuge for those seeking spiritual strength and support on their journey following Jesus.

-We also believe we have a special calling to be an incubator of leaders, cultivating deep, creative individuals with a vision for the church.
+We also believe we have a special calling to be an incubator of leaders, cultivating deep, creative individuals with a vision built on Jesus.
 We welcome you to join us on this journey and contribute to the conversation, whoever you are and wherever you’re at in life.

 Belonging